{user_name}

 Game “Beer Pong”

-Throw the ball with your hand (sensor) into the cup (two blue boundary lines).
+Throw the ball with the hand (sensor) into the cup (two blue boundary lines).

 Start ➔ Hold the left sensor up for 7 s